 - yellow color on the torso beyond the umbilical cord

 - bluish discoloration to the torso or lips

 If you have a less urgent call, please wait until the office is open at 9 am on weekdays before calling.
 If you have a question about acetaminophen (Tylenol) or ibuprofen (Motrin/Advil) dosing, please refer to our dosing chart located in the menu bar on the website.

 There are restrictions for breastfeeding mothers and children through six years of age.
-This is due to elevated levels of mercury content of some larger fish and concerns over the effect of mercury on brain development.
-The FDA has created three recommendations to help nursing mothers and children limit mercury consumption while still obtaining the health benefits (i.e. omega-3 fatty acids) associated with seafood.
+This is due to elevated levels of mercury content in some larger fish and concerns over the effect of mercury on brain development.
+The FDA has created three recommendations to help nursing mothers and children limit mercury consumption while still obtaining the health benefits (i.e., omega-3 fatty acids) associated with seafood.

 Ideally, your baby will sleep on his back with his head turned to the side on a hard cushion with no pillows or stuffed animals in the bed.
 We do not recommend the use of bumpers.